Transport and Driving in India

 Driving in India

-Expats who have an international driving licence are legally allowed to drive in India, but it isn't for the faint-hearted.
-Unless they're used to navigating chaotic streets with erratic drivers, foreigners should think twice before getting behind the steering wheel.
+Some foreign driving licences will allow expats to drive in India for a set period, but it isn't for the faint-hearted.
+Unless they're used to navigating chaotic streets with erratic drivers, expats should think twice before getting behind the steering wheel.

 Road standards in India vary.
 National highways are well maintained in certain areas, but city roads are usually narrow, potholed and poorly signposted.
 The Indian government has taken steps to improve road standards but the biggest challenge for expats will be dealing with local drivers who don't pay much attention to road rules.

-Expats who want to use a car in India should consider hiring a local driver, which removes the stress of dealing with the chaos of Indian streets and will give them some local knowledge about their new surroundings.
+Expats who want to use a car in India should consider hiring a local driver, which removes the stress of finding one's own way around and dealing with the chaos of Indian streets.

 Domestic flights in India